ilyafaybisovich/365-widgets/README.md

 The **evaluateLogFile** function specified in the solution design is exported from **index.js**.

+The basic logic is the following.
+First, the input string is split into rows of data, each of which is handled in a particular way.
+The single reference data row is split into indvidual reference readings.
+For the other 2 types an intermediate object is created.
+The lines identifying individual sensors are used to add new properties to this object – the sensor name becomes a key in this intermediate object while the sensor type becomes a property on the object representing the value of that key.
+The lines containing readings for the sensors are used to store these data against the key representing that sensor.
+Finally, a result object is populated with sensor names as keys and their classification as values (computed based on the sensor's type and the readings – **mathjs** package is used to take care of the relevant calculations).

-On top of that, this current version is able to handle files with some irregularities in the data – in particular, files which do not start with the row with the reference readings and have insifficient data or no data for some sensors.
-Specifically, any sensor with exactly 1 reading will be put in the "not enough data" category.
+On top of that, this current version is able to handle files with some irregularities in the data – in particular, files which **do not start with the row with the reference readings** and have **insufficient data** or **no data** for some sensors.
+Specifically, any sensor with exactly 1 reading will be put in the "not enough data" category – this of course can and should change and this threshold is chosen for illustration purposes.

 In the future versions of this package several improvements could be made: